State Reform School for Boys: Downsizing and staffing adjustments

+Improvements and facilities

-Some notable improvements during this period included a new coal shed located at the "State Farm Station" 100 feet long and 24 feet wide, allowing for the storage of coal from the railroad.
+During this period a new coal shed located at the "State Farm Station" 100 feet long and 24 feet wide, allowing for the storage of coal from the railroad.
 This allowed coal to be stored and hauled 3/4 mile in Northborough rather than being 2.5 miles from Westborough.

-In 1878, the first telegraph wire was erected from the institution to the office of Samual M Griggs near the railroad depot in the center of Westborough.
+In 1878, the first telegraph wire was erected from the institution to the office of Samuel M Griggs near the railroad depot in the center of Westborough.